null

 The Princess and the Pea by Hans Christian Andersen

-“The Princess and the Pea” is a fairy tale created by Danish Hans Christian Andersen in the early nineteenth century.
-While many are familiar with the tale of a princess who is tested by sleeping on a pile of mattresses with one single pea at the bottom, were you aware of it’s possible Swedish origins?
-Andersen said he heard the story as a child and is believed to have possibly originated in Swedish folk culture.
+"The Princess and the Pea" is a fairy tale written by Danish author Hans Christian Andersen in the early nineteenth century.
+Most readers know the story of a princess tested by sleeping atop a stack of mattresses hiding a single pea — but fewer know its possible Swedish origins.
+Andersen himself claimed he heard the story as a child, and scholars believe it may have roots in Swedish folk culture.

 The Tomten and the Fox by Astrid Lindgren